Tax Form Calculator

 About California Tax Calculations

-Employers typically withhold California income tax automatically, keeping paychecks aligned with expected year-end results.
 California applies a state income tax.
 Combined with federal rules, this creates a layered structure where taxable income, deductions and filing status shape your final take-home pay for 2026.
+Part-year residents in California have specialised filing rules that account for time spent in and out of the state, affecting tax apportioning.

 All examples include Federal Income Tax, Social Security, Medicare and state-level adjustments for California.
 Data is updated across 2013–2026/27 to maintain accuracy.
 You can explore broader rules in our California tax hub.